If you’re not sure which membership is right for you, compare the benefits they offer and decide which are most important to you.

 One other major retailer is going the extra mile to offer a convenient online shopping experience – Walmart.

-In September 2020, Walmart launched Walmart+, a membership program similar to Amazon Prime.
+A few years ago, Walmart launched Walmart+, a membership program similar to Amazon Prime.
 While both subscriptions offer free same-day shipping on eligible orders, their similarities end there.

 Read on to learn how these two programs are different and how to choose which one works best for you.